 You may also want to bring a pair of casual sneakers to wear in the evenings.
 We didn’t get a ton of use out of them but it was nice variety for our feet at the end of long trail days.
 We did spray them (along with our hiking boots) in advance for aesthetics and waterproofing.
 Our kids basically didn’t wear their sneakers at all and we could have saved a little space by leaving them at home.

 Alaska clothes in June: Best pants for summer

 I’m not going to tell you not to bring shorts to Alaska, but I’ll tell you why we stuck with pants.
 If you’re deciding what to pack for Alaska in June or July, know that the temperatures may get up into the 80s during the warmest part of the day, but that mosquitos may devour your bare skin during those months.
 By the time we were packing for Alaska in August, the mosquitos had largely disappeared but temperatures were cool enough that we could wear lightweight pants without overheating.

-What pants should you bring to Alaska?
+What pants should you put on your Alaska summer packing list?
 In the interest of science, I brought a few different varieties with me.
-As I anticipated, I was happiest with my beloved Prana Halle hiking pants (also available here).
+As I anticipated, I was happiest with my beloved Prana Halle hiking pants.
 They’re so great that I’m on my second pair.
 They make a version of the best hiking pants for men as well, Prana Zion hiking pants.